Frequently Asked Questions

 What is the wait list?

 When the class is selected, an alternate group of applicants is also selected.
 Applicants from this list may be called upon to fill a vacancy if a selected applicant decides not to accept a position in the class.
-Alternates may be selected up to the university's registration deadline.
+Alternates may be selected up to the university's registration deadline for the spring term.

 What are the minimum overall GPA, minimum Science GPA and minimum GRE scores required of accepted students?